Michael Schwartz Library

 - What if the research database doesn't have a link to the full text?

-- Usually clicking the OLink "Find It" button in the citation will tell you if the Library owns the print copy of the journal.
+- Usually clicking the OLink button in the citation will tell you if the Library owns the print copy of the journal.
 You can also search the Library's catalog, Scholar, by the title of the journal, magazine of newspaper that contains your article.
 Scholar will tell you if the Library has the issue you need.
-Journal A-Z List is also an excellent source of every journal title we make available, in print and electronically.
+Journals at CSU is also an excellent source of every journal title we make available, in print and electronically.

 - What if the Library doesn't have a copy of the journal I need?